k-logic563/fushin-sha-notification/readme.md

-# fushin-sha lambda in aws.
+# fushin-sha notification in map